 That pipe dream for monster fans fades as we find out that Universal has short-changed its loyal customer base, with a format cheat on the presentation of the first sequel.
 More on this below.

 The best and practically the only original 1950s movie monster is everyone’s favorite denizen of the Amazon, The Creature, aka the Gill Man.
-Drummed up by Universal when studios were still putting resources and effort into far-out fantastic films, The Creature, aka the Gill Man is a beautifully designed and executed fish-monster, perhaps the best rubber-suited thing Hollywood ever turned out.
-His three starring vehicles barely tap his engagingly feral personality, but he’s always demonstrated an immediate appeal for kids who like their monsters big, slimy and savage.
+Drummed up by Universal when studios were still putting resources and effort into far-out fantastic films.
+The Creature aka the Gill Man is a beautifully designed and executed fish-monster, perhaps the best rubber-suited thing Hollywood ever turned out.
+His three starring vehicles barely tap his engagingly feral personality but he has always had a big appeal for kids who like their monsters big, slimy and savage.
 When Aurora’s plastic model kit appeared in the early 1960s, The Creature was the most exciting — even though I hadn’t seen any of his movies.

-They may be neither classy nor classics but the Creature movies remain an entertaining trilogy well above the standards of most ‘fifties monster movies, including most of Universal’s efforts.
+They may be neither classy nor classics but the Creature trilogy remains well above the standards of most ‘fifties monster movies, including most of Universal’s efforts.
 The origin of ‘the Gill Man’ is no longer obscure; Tom Weaver’s book The Creature Chronicles gathers a wealth of ‘biographical’ information.
-The Creature is an original Hollywood fish story, derived neither from a book nor recorded legend.
-Although classified as science fiction its concept has little to do with the ’50s sci-fi craze.
+Derived neither from a book nor recorded legend, The Creature is an original Hollywood fish story.
+Although classified as science fiction he has little to do with the ’50s sci-fi craze.
 As Tom Weaver prompted producer Alland to admit, his story was a retread of King Kong, which had enjoyed an enormously popular theatrical revival in 1952.
-When combined the first two movies recreate an identical plotline centered around a monster’s efforts to possess the leading lady.
+When combined the first two movies form a similar plot line centered on the monster’s efforts to possess the leading lady.

 The Creature trilogy isn’t exactly Shakespeare, but it has always pleased fans of a very special movie monster.